FreeDiscovery/FreeDiscovery/doc/user_manual/feature_weighing.rst

 Feature extraction
 ==================

-For a general introduction see :ref:`text_feature_extraction` section of scikit-learn documentation.
+For a general introduction to feature extraction with textual documents see the :ref:`scikit-learn documentation <text_feature_extraction>`.

 .. _tfidf_section: